Other CEREO Initiatives

 This graduate certificate builds on the foundation provided by the National Science Foundation Nitrogen Systems: Policy-oriented Integrated Research and Education (NSPIRE) IGERT program that provided students with rigorous multidisciplinary training in carbon and nitrogen cycling and an integrated view of carbon and nitrogen science coupled with the ability to effectively communicate with public policy makers.

 For more information on this program, please visit our webpage.

-Research addressing links among food, energy and water (FEW) issues is expected to be a top priority for WSU and major funding agencies in the coming years.
-In response to this emerging research priority area, the Center for Environmental Research Education and Outreach (CEREO), the State of Washington Water Research Center (SWWRC) and the Center for Sustaining Agriculture & Natural Resources (CSANR) hosted two workshops to identify and energize high-priority FEW research initiatives at WSU.
+Research addressing links among food, energy and water (FEW) issues is a top priority for WSU and major funding agencies.
+In response to this emerging research priority area, the Center for Environmental Research Education and Outreach (CEREO), the State of Washington Water Research Center (SWWRC), the Center for Sustaining Agriculture & Natural Resources (CSANR), the WSU Office of Research, and other partners regularly host workshops and other activities to identify and energize high-priority FEW research initiatives at WSU.

 National Science Foundation FEW Workshop | 7-9 October 2015 | Seattle, WA

 The three Centers were pleased to be selected to organize one of multiple Food-Energy-Water (FEW) workshops supported by NSF this fall to help identify future opportunities for aligning their proposed $75M investment in FEW research for 2016.